 Every new smartphone brings with it the inevitable question: how good is the battery life?
-Smartphone technology has advanced rapidly over the past ten years, but while there have been some improvements in battery technology, it definitely hasn’t kept up the pace.
-Packed full of a plethora of features, battery life can be the make or break feature for a smartphone, so how does the OnePlus 5 battery stack up?
+Smartphone technology has advanced rapidly over the past 10 years, but while there have been some improvements in battery technology, it definitely hasn’t kept up with other developments.
+Battery life can be the make or break feature for a smartphone, regardless of what else it has to offer.
+So how does the OnePlus 5 battery stack up?

 In the last month since its launch, we’ve been trying out OnePlus’ new flagship, in a bid to answer how good the battery life actually is.
-As part of our new reviews process, we’ve tested it in our lab using our custom battery app, as well as used it as a daily driver and below, we’re outlining the results, as well as showing how it compares to last year’s OnePlus 3T flagship, as well as three of its current flagship rivals: the Galaxy S8, LG G6 and Google Pixel XL.
+As part of our new reviews process, we’ve tested it in our lab using our custom battery app, as well as used it as a daily driver.
+Below, we’re outlining the results, as well as showing how it compares to last year’s OnePlus 3T flagship, as well as three of its current flagship rivals: the Galaxy S8, LG G6, and Google Pixel XL.

 |OnePlus 5||Google Pixel XL||LG G6||OnePlus 3T||Galaxy S8|